These aerial photos show Jewell and the surrounding rural area in March of 1968.

 above image is the former Gronbech Farm.

-Mr. H. K. Gronbech was the farmer who sold portions
+Mr. Herman K. Gronbech was the farmer who in the early

 (You may click to enlarge these images.)